Properly bathing your newborn

 Using your car seat correctly: why and how to do it

-Follow these tips from the American Academy of Pediatrics (AAP) to help keep your child safe in their car seat:
+Follow these tips from the American Academy of Pediatrics (AAP) to help keep your child safe in a car seat:

 - Never place a rear-facing car seat in the front seat of a vehicle with a front passenger airbag.
 If the airbag inflates, it will hit the back of the car seat where baby's head is, and could cause serious injury or death.

-- Ensure your seat is installed correctly according to the seat manufacturer's instructions.
+- Ensure your seat fits and is installed correctly according to the seat manufacturer's instructions.
 A certified child passenger safety (CPS) technician can help with installation and proper use.

 - Harness straps should fit snugly against your baby's body.
 Check the seat's instructions for how to adjust the straps.